- What does 'parental responsibility' mean?

 - permits the child to have an Australian passport, travel internationally or live or spend time with a person outside Australia,

-then you have to complete a B8 form (PDF 1.5MB), so that we can know about anyone else who may also have parental responsibility for your child.
+then you have to complete a B8 - One parent only on child's birth certificate (PDF 149.58 KB), so that we can know about anyone else who may also have parental responsibility for your child.

 To help us know who has parental responsibility, you have to show us the child’s full, original birth certificate.